develprr/metamatic-blog/_posts/2023-06-05-high-quality-type-safe-code-with-python.markdown

 of a user.
 But if you don't have the constructor object right, your code fails!

-# But it's only runtime checking...
+# But it's only runtime checking

 Pydantic provides robust TypeScript-like schema validation and checking but it only works in runtime.
 Unlike with TypeScript code, your editor won't still be nagging in the first place when you are actually writing the mistake.
-But there are also

 Namely, TypeScript's [compile-time](https://en.wikipedia.org/wiki/Compile_time)
 type checking does come with its own problems.
 It may prevent you